 How to Save $2,500 in a Year

-What better time to start than right now!
+And what better time to start than right now?

-I love challenges, overcoming them, and I am very competitive.
+I love challenges and overcoming them.
 What about you?

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

 Did you know you can earn money just from shopping?

 Rakuten has paid me over $200 this year alone just from shopping online through their site.
 The only thing you’re required to do is go to Rakuten or enable the plugin through your browser BEFORE you purchase.
 It will display as shown below.

 Make sure you click on “Activate % Cash Back,” and you’re good to go.
 You can sign up for Rakuten here.